jinhyunju/picaplot/README.md

 - To create an HTML report showing all components with more detail use the `reportgen()` function.

-- You can control the number of components to be plotted by setting `n_comps`.
-The default order is set by the amount of variance each component explains and if `n_comps` is not specified it will plot every component.
+- You can control the number of components to be plotted by setting `n_comps`, if `n_comps` is not specified it will plot every component.
+The default order is set by the amount of variance each component explains

 - If option `output_path` is not set, it will generate the report and plots in the current working directory.

 ```r

 reportgen(pca_object, n_comps = 10, prefix = "PCAreport")

 reportgen(ica_object, n_comps = 10, prefix = "ICAreport")